 1. Pendlay Row

-The Pendlay row is a version of the bent-over barbell row that uses a wide grip and targets the mid and upper back.
+The Pendlay row is a version of the bent-over barbell row that uses a wide grip and targets the mid and upper back (check out my article on the differences between the T-Bar Row Vs Barbell Row and Pendlay Row vs Barbell Row).

 You’ll start with the barbell on the floor and take a grip that mimics your bench press grip (somewhere between your pinky and index finger on the hashmark).